Stefen-Taime/hilt-python/README.md

 ## Development

 Contributions are welcome!
-Start with [CONTRIBUTING.md](CONTRIBUTING.md).The test suite lives in `tests/`, and linting/type checking is configured via Ruff, Black, and MyPy.
+Start with [CONTRIBUTING.md](CONTRIBUTING.md).
+The test suite lives in `tests/`, and linting/type checking is configured via Ruff, Black, and MyPy.

+## TODO

+- Add auto-instrumentation for Anthropic Claude
+- Add auto-instrumentation for Google Gemini
+- Explore LangGraph or similar workflow integrations

 ## License